nwaughachukwuma/sma-cache/README.md

 # Sma-cache

-A simple cache that automatically invalidates items after a given TTL.
-Runs on node and on the browser
+A simple cache that automatically invalidates a cached item after a given TTL.
+Runs on node and the browser

 ## Installation